yichenliu/Project/about.md

 #### Other information

-The source code and the processed data for this application can be found from: https://github.com/yichenliu/Develop_Data_Products.
+The source code for this application can be found from: https://github.com/yichenliu/Project.
+The address for this application is: http://yichenliu.shinyapps.io/Develop_Data_Products/.